SirFroweey/PyDark/README.md

 ========
 PyDark runs on top of PyDark.engine.Scene objects.
 A scene is a collection of objects that are displayed within' the scene.
 Think of it like a movie scene, where a series of scenes define a movie.

-In a nutshell, you have a collection of modules avaialble to you, them being:
+In a nutshell, you have a collection of modules available to you, them being:
 1. PyDark.engine (core functionality, i.e.: Scenes, Sprites, etc).
 2. PyDark.ui (base UI elements for your game, integrate them into your games or build entirely new UI elements).
 3. PyDark.net (twisted networking TCP and UDP client/server networking classes)